Characters of the Fatal Fury series: Gato

 Gato first appears in the King of Fighters series in King of Fighters 2003 as part of the Outlaw Team, along with Ryuji Yamazaki and Billy Kane.
 Gato is summoned to Geese Howard's office and forced to cooperate in order to prevent his sister from being harmed.
 Gato does not like his teammates at all as revealed by the ending, in which Gato ditches the other two immediately and tells them off, leaving Yamazaki and Billy to fight.
-In KOF XI he is partnered with B. Jenet and Tizoc to form a Garou Team.
-He also immediately leaves them, though on somewhat friendlier terms (he declines their invitation to celebrate) reinforcing Hotaru's description of his true nature.
+In The King of Fighters XI he is partnered with B. Jenet and Tizoc to form a Garou Team.
+In The King of Fighters XV, he and Jenet are joined by Rock Howard, who replaces Tizoc, because the wrestler has reasons to go by his heel persona "King of Dinosaurs" and already joined another team during the tournament.
+In both Garou team endings, he also immediately leaves his teammates, though on friendlier terms.